Charcoal and Expressive Mark Making: A Painter’s Approach to Drawing

-In this workshop students will explore charcoal as a drawing medium for expressive mark making.
+Students will explore charcoal as a drawing medium for expressive mark making.
 The goal is to develop a personal approach with loose and aggressive mark making and to combine additive and subtractive techniques using charcoal.
 While charcoal is the primary medium, participants are encouraged to use other media such as conte crayon, spray paint, powdered and water-soluble graphite, ink and gesso.
-Students will also explore various alternatives to paper.
-The class focuses on mark making as it relates to abstraction and later students may opt to explore different ways these same techniques can be applied to observational drawing for a provocative fusion of abstraction and realism.
+Participants will also explore various alternatives to paper.
+The class focuses on mark making as it relates to abstraction and later you may opt to explore different ways these same techniques can be applied to observational drawing for a provocative fusion of abstraction and realism.
 Open to all skill levels.